Monday - Friday (8:30 am to 5:00 pm)

 The amendment restores voting rights to individuals with prior felony convictions who have completed their sentences, including parole and probation requirements.
 The terms of the constitutional amendment, which went into effect January 8, 2019, exclude anyone convicted of murder or a felony sex offense unless the Governor and Cabinet vote to restore voting rights for those individuals.

-Click below for Standards Governing Eligibility for Voting Rights After a Felony Conviction.
+Click below for Standards Governing Eligibility for Voting Rights After a Felony Conviction:

 It is up to the individual to know whether they are eligible to complete a voter registration application, including whether they are now eligible to vote under Amendment 4.